 Water consumption of the Group are mainly water used in sanitary being supplied and managed by the property management company.
-During the reporting period, although the Group did not encounter any water supply problem, the Group still shoulders the responsibility of environmental protection and sustainable development.
+During the Reporting Period, although the Group did not encounter any water supply problem, the Group still shoulders the responsibility of environmental protection and sustainable development.
 The Group educates its employees to build good water usage habits, reminds employees to control water flow from tap at low level and turns off water tap when not in use.
 The Group also constantly reminds employees of their water use habits may bring negative impact to the environment; so as to encourage employees to establish a correct water use concept.
-The Group disposed of its gas business and property investment business in July 2019 and February 2020 respectively, and the water charges of offices of other businesses are included in the rent and the landlord did not provide relevant water consumption data.
-Therefore, the Group did not disclose the water consumption data during the reporting period.
+The water charges of offices are included in the rent and the landlord did not provide relevant water consumption data.
+Therefore, the Group did not disclose the water consumption data during the Reporting Period.